materials-data-facility/scythe/docs/source/contributor-guide.rst

 The ``citation`` and ``implementors`` methods identify additional resources describing a parser and provide credit to contributors.
 ``implementors`` is required, as this operation is also used to identify points-of-contact for support requests.

+``citation`` should return a list of BibTeX-format references.

+``implementors`` should return a list of people and, optionally, their contract infomration in the form: "FirstName LastName <email@provider.com>".

 Implementing ``version``
 ------------------------